heitorkobayashi/heitorkobayashi/README.md

 # Hi there!
 Welcome to my profile 🪐

 In these 27 years of life, I can say that I've experienced a bit of everything.
 I carry with me the belief that a curious mind can never stop learning.
+The field of technology keeps me motivated to keep learning and improving myself.

 ### Connect with me
 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/heitorkobayashi)